 At this point the map won't scroll very much as it is about the same size as the scroll area.
 To fix that click into the scroll group and select the map group once again.
-Now resize the group to about twice its original size.
-Finally, position the map in the centre of the scroll group or in the desired starting position.
+Now resize the group to about two times its original size.
+Finally, position the map in the center of the scroll group or in the desired starting position.
 Now preview the design.
-The map can now be panned by clicking and dragging around the map area from preview mode or on one axis at a time, by using the scroll wheel on a mouse.
+The map can now be panned by clicking and dragging around the map area from preview mode, or on one axis at a time, by using the scroll wheel on a mouse.

 Starting with a complex line chart with a scale larger than the available chart space, scroll groups will be applied to horizontally scroll the graph, making the extra data points visible.
 You’ll also learn how to create vertically scrolling tables with fixed headers by converting a repeat grid into a scrolling group.
 A horizontal and vertical scroll group can be applied to map areas to create scrolling maps as well, paired with scrollable list views for showing associated location data.

 Finally this tutorial will explore more complex chart designs by creating a fixed column scrolling table which is helpful in robust analytics and admin dashboard designs.
-Using scroll groups, bring a large dataset to life with a horizontally scrolling table that can be interacted with using the scroll of a mouse wheel or panning on a multi-touch track pad.
-The best part is, all of these interactions are contained within a single artboard and can be stored in reusable components allowing charts and tables to be reuse across many artboards.
+Using scroll groups, bring a large data set to life with a horizontally scrolling table that can be interacted with using the scroll of a mouse wheel or panning on a multi-touch trackpad.
+The best part is, all of these interactions are contained within a single artboard and can be stored in reusable components allowing charts and tables to be reused across many artboards.